 “It will be a well-designed package that will be part of next year`s budget proposals,” he said, adding that collecting taxes linked to the real value of property was a mammoth challenge but the government was determined to start the process next year.

 The official said that as tax on real estate was a provincial subject, the provinces had been asked to bring this sector into the effective tax net as promised under the 7th National Finance Commission Award.
 However, he pointed out that the federal government could also collect revenue from this sector through the federal excise duty.

 “We are also studying the relevant laws in India and some other countries where the government agencies are allowed to purchase properties at 5-10 per cent more than the price registered by the two parties in an undervalued deal or offer for auction such properties to collect more money,” he said.

-The official said the exact contours of the package were still to be determined but the aim of the casino online government was to penalise those who declared the property value less than the market prices and earn more revenues for the exchequer.
+The official said the exact contours of the package were still to be determined but the aim of the casino online government was to penalise those who declared the property value less than Return to most common fees navigationOver-credit-limit fees are assessed if your spending exceeds the credit rating limit set for your account. the market prices and earn more revenues for the exchequer.

 Another possible penalty would be to make the seller and the buyer pay much higher taxes if they under-declared the value of the property.
 In some countries, the seller and buyer have to pay up to 200 per cent of the difference between the real value of property and the declared sale price.
 “We are working on similar lines,” the official said.